 The Company may, from time to time, be involved in disputes with various parties involved in the construction and operation of its properties, including contractual disputes with contractors, suppliers, construction workers and homeowners or property damage or personal liability claims.
+Occasionally, the Company's directors, officers, and/or its employees may likewise be involved to any such disputes.
 Regardless of the outcome, these disputes may lead to legal or other proceedings and may result in substantial costs, delays in the Company's development schedule, and the diversion of resources and management's attention.
 The Company may also have disagreements with regulatory bodies in the course of its operations, which may subject it to administrative proceedings and unfavorable decisions that result in penalties and/or delay the development of its projects.
 In such cases, the Company's business, financial condition, results of operations and cash flows could be materially and adversely affected.